peter-tanner/spacex-cli/README.md

 The cli isn't pretty like some others, but I think it's quite dense in relevant information.

-*I'm not including space.ico in my releases to prevent trademark infringement :/ sorry.

 ## More screenshots
 ---
 View raw response\